Brett Stark: Creation and casting

+Development

 Characterisation

 Brett has been portrayed as an extremely kind and caring character.
 He is a geek and bookish and knows plenty of trivia about wild animals.
-He always supported his family in their time of need, he was also approving of his mother's relationship with Lou Carpenter (Tom Oliver) because he wanted everyone to be happy, whereas the rest of his family were not.
+He always supported his family in their time of need; he was also approving of his mother's relationship with Lou Carpenter (Tom Oliver) because he wanted everyone to be happy, whereas the rest of his family were not.
 He also tried to keep his family together after his mother died, putting his own grief to one side.
-Throughout his duration he was close to Helen Daniels (Anne Haddy),.
+Throughout his duration he was close to Helen Daniels (Anne Haddy).
 Through their bond he later develops a crush on her, which other characters and media thought was odd.
 Of their closeness Blewitt stated: "I loved that Brett found such a close friend in Helen.
 Anything that challenged the social norm on the show I loved."
 Through his affair with Judy Bergman (Merridy Eastman) he was portrayed as being more "manly".
 This is in contrast to his early days in the serial when he used to get tongue-tied and didn't know how to act calmly around girls.
 Danni is a bad influence on Brett who is impressionable where Danni is concerned; she often led him astray through her antics.

 Blewitt has described Brett as a "lovable dork".
 He also branded him a "real character" and "eccentric".
 Blewitt also described him as: "He was very comical [...]
 He was such an important character, in the way of a male role model, particularly in Australia.
 Brett was happy in his skin, he wasn't cool and he didn't have girls falling at his feet, but he was smart and loyal and from granny Helen to Stonefish, everyone valued Brett as a friend."

+Departure and returns

+In 1996 Blewitt quit the serial.
+He later said he made his decision based on the fact he only ever wanted to be on the show for around two years and didn't want to be scared of change.
+In 2005, Blewitt was asked to return in a cameo capacity; he accepted and was one of many ex-cast members who made a return to Neighbours to appear in an episode celebrating the show's 20th anniversary.
+The return came about after Linda Walker, the serial's production manager, approached him; they shot the scenes in Sydney Harbour.
+Blewitt reprised the role once more in 2023.
+The return was part of an ongoing storyline which resulted in a protest and riot against the closing of Erinsborough High, which leads to Brett and other former students joining.